Countryside Stewardship: update land parcel records before applying

 If someone else has included land parcels on their BPS application earlier in the year that have since been transferred to you, it may be necessary for them to transfer those land parcels to you using an RLE1 form, to ensure the land is linked to you on the LPIS.
 The “effective date of transfer” (B3b on the form) should be the date the land was legally transferred and must be before the CS agreement start date.

-Consult the dual use guidance if you are applying for CS and a different SBI will be claiming the BPS on the same parcel.
+See section 3.3.2 in the Mid Tier manual or Higher Tier manual if you are applying for CS and a different SBI will be claiming the BPS on the same parcel.
 It is your responsibility to liaise with the BPS claimant on dual use land to ensure that issues do not arise which may cause delays for processing any RLE1 forms.